thomas6m/OpenShift-4.7.2/README.md

 cat ~/ose-install/auth/kubeadmin-password

-**Point your windows workstation primary dns to 192.168.1.4 & secondary to google or ur network dns.
-Other wise we have to manually update the window's host file**
+**Point your workstation primary dns to 192.168.1.4 & secondary dns to google or ur network dns.
+Other wise we will endup in manually updating the window's host file for each wildcard entry**

 C:\Windows\System32\drivers\etc\hosts